Hyper (2016 film): Plot

-Narayana Murthy (Sathyaraj) is an honest government employee.
-His son Suryanarayana Murthy "Surya" (Ram Pothineni) loves him in such a way that he is ready to die or kill anyone.
-One day when he was about to meet with an accident, Gaja (Murali Sharma) a gangster protects him.
-The two becomes friends.
-One day Rajappa (Rao Ramesh) blackmails Narayana Murthy to get approval for a building which was illegally constructed.
-Rajappa orders Gaja, his right-hand man, to kill Narayana Murthy's family.
+Narayana Murthy (Sathyaraj) is an honest government employee whose son Suryanarayana Murthy (Ram Pothineni) loves him in such a way that he is ready to die or kill anyone.
+One day, when he was about to meet with an accident, Gaja (Murali Sharma) a gangster protects him, and the two become friends.
+One day, Minister Rajappa (Rao Ramesh) blackmails Narayana Murthy to get approval for a building which was illegally constructed.
+Rajappa orders his right-hand man Gaja to kill Narayana Murthy's family.
 The rest of the story follows Surya as he tries to protect his family from Rajappa.